SurPun/AWS-Developer-Associate/Section 23 AWS Serverless API Gateway/Notes.md

 }
 `

-Route Key Table - API Gateway
+- Route Key Table - API Gateway
-$connect
+ - $connect
-$disconnect
+ - $disconnect
-$default
+ - $default
-join => Backend integration on Exmaple quit delete
+ - join => Backend integration on Exmaple
+ - quit
+ - delete

+## 361. API Gateway - Architecture

+API Gateway - Architecture

+- Create a single interface for all the microservices in your company
+- Use API endpoints with various resources
+- Apply a simple domain name and SSL certificates
+- Can apply forwarding and transformation rules at the API Gateway level